Pompano Beach, Florida 33069, United States

 If you, or someone you know has mobility issues, there's no problem getting into the truck as there is a hydraulic lift in the back that goes up and down at the push of a button.

-I also made sure to add the city hook ups for both electrical and water for when you're in an RV park.
+We also made sure to add the city hook ups for both electrical and water for when you're in an RV park.
 I even have a 30Amp adapter so you could hook it up to a normal house outlet without any issues.

 The living space has a much softer ride compared to the truck cabin as the box sits on airbag suspension which can be dumped out right from the cabin.
 When taking it out to Sarasota on its first trip, the airbags provided so much stability inside that not a single thing fell, not even anything in the cabinets.
 Even after driving on many poorly kept roads with massive amounts of potholes and bumps.

+I am sad to have to sell this tiny home since I never even had the opportunity to use it myself.
+I had built this in the hopes of travelling the country for a while but funds ran out sooner than expected due to Covid of course.
 Please feel free to contact me by email or phone.
 I'd be happy to answer any and all questions about it along with any additional info you'd like to know!

 Pompano Beach, Florida 33069, United States